|Messianic Education Trust|

 Shemot/Exodus 28:4 They are to make holy garments for your brother Aharon (CJB)

-Aharon the brother of Moshe was to have magnificent garments made for him to wear when he was serving G-d in the office of Cohen haGadol.
-These were no ordinary garments, to be made from the same materials used for the hangings in the Mishkan: "gold; blue, purple and scarlet yarn; and fine linen" (Shemot 28:5, CJB).
+Aharon the brother of Moshe was to have magnificent garments made for him to wear when he was serving G-d in the office of Cohen HaGadol.
+These were no ordinary garments, but were to be made from the same materials used for the hangings in the Mishkan: "gold; blue, purple and scarlet yarn; and fine linen" (Shemot 28:5, CJB).
 In a sense, Aharon himself was to be a living part of the fabric of the Mishkan, uniquely representing G-d to man and man to G-d.

 Further Study: Colossians 3:10-15, Ephesians 6:11-17

 Application: As you go about your affairs today - what character traits will you be showing to the world?
 Are they consistent with being a servant of the Most High G-d, a bond-servant of Yeshua the Messiah?